raphidoc/sear/README.md

 ### Processing

+* Click `Process L1b` to manually process selected raw data
+* Click `Auto Process` to automatically process all displayed raw data, discretization is performed with a time interval of minimum 4 and maximum 10 seconds.
 * Human QC of L1b data, analyst can click on the data to shift it between green (1 = good) and red (0 = bad).
 Data that have the flag QC flag 0 is removed from further analysis.
 * Process L2 to summarize (mean) non spectral data.
-For the HOCRs, AOPs are computed.
+For the HOCRs, mean AOPs are computed.
-* Loess interpolation and smoothing for AOPs.
+* Additional Loess interpolation and smoothing for AOPs.
-* Metadata include rotation of the vessel frame (X, Y, Z vectors in cartesian coordinates) from Tait-Bryan angles (heading, pitch, roll)
+* Metadata include rotation of the vessel frame (X, Y, Z vectors in cartesian coordinates) if Tait-Bryan angles (heading, pitch, roll) are available.

 ### Save

-* Once all instrument are processed, `Save` send the discrete observation L1b and L2 data to the SQL backend.
+* In manual processing,`Save` send the discrete observation L1b and L2 data to the SQL backend.
+* In automatic processing data is automatically saved during each observation processing.
 * If `Save` is hit for a UUID that is already present (reprocessing for example) the data corresponding to this UUID is updated.
-* `Delete` to delete an observation from the database.
+* `Delete` to delete an observation from the database (with FOREIGN KEY ON DELETE CASCADE)

 ## Instalation